 A little over a year ago ACF was sold to Delicious Brains, who had a reputation for building good developer tools.
 There were some missteps related to honoring lifetime licenses, but after a while the team seemed to hit their stride and were releasing nice incremental improvements, mostly related to ACF blocks and the Full Site Editor.
 Then almost exactly a year later Delicious Brains sold ACF and some of their other plugins to WP Engine.
 It is likely that WP Engine will be a good shepherd and ACF will continue its run, however, when a product changes hands then its users get an unsettled feeling and begin to worry.

-Product Support Added In 2022
+Custom Field Support Added In 2022

 Of course ACF still has millions of active installs and wide support, but here is an eye-opening 2022 trend: